7maylord/colorsnap/README.md

 # ColorSnap Game

-The ColorSnap Game is a decentralized, on-chain game built on Ethereum, where players match colored bottles to a target configuration to earn points.
+The ColorSnap Game is a decentralized, on-chain game built on Somnia, where players match colored bottles to a target configuration to earn points.
 Players connect their EVM compatible wallet, set a display name, start a game, swap bottles to match the target, and submit their solution to compete on a global leaderboard.

 ## Technology Stack